The Student Startup Process at RIT

 Similarly, the Center also organizes workshops.
 These are fast-paced interactions that bring together a highly diverse group of individuals and task them with solving a particular problem.
 Some workshops are themed, lik

 Some inspiring startups have emerged through the support of the individuals and resources made available by the Simone Center.
 There are quite a few more similarly exciting projects expected to develop in the near future through RIT's entrepreneurship programs.
 The key is to ensure students understand what resources lie in the buildings they walk past every single day on their way to class.
-There are ambitious students walking
+There are ambitious students walkingthis campus, and they've got ideas that RIT wants to help bring to light.

 "The people that stay in the program and build their business are the people that want to," concluded DeMartino.
 "They're the motivator of their business.
 We don't run things, we help."